FUB-HCC/Innovonto-Kaleidoscope/README.md

 Kaleidoscope is a tool for exploratory analysis of RDF-encoded idea data.
 It enables you to get an overview over imported idea texts, and recurring themes within them, by interactively marking concepts used within the idea texts.

+If you want to try it, there is a demo running at: https://innovonto-kaleidoscope-demo.herokuapp.com/

 ## What is Kaleidoscope?
 What can I do with it?
 TODO: Screenshot main interface

+Kaleidoscope was initialy started, to ...
+In our research project [Innovonto](innovonto-core.imp.fu-berlin.de/) we collect large numbers of short text snippets containing ideas on how to apply new technologies in everyday products.

 Context: ICV, Innovonto Research Project